 Highlights

-The crypto market have begun to recover after its recent drop.
+The crypto market has begun to recover after its recent drop.
 The positive change comes before an important week for the U.S. economy.
 Traders are preparing for reports on inflation and jobs that might influence the Federal Reserve’s next decisions.

 The week opened with a positive change across the crypto market.
 This was led by the push back above $85,000 by Bitcoin after its recent crash to as low as $80,000.
 BTC climbed almost 2% in the past 24 hours while trading volumes jumped nearly 50%.